mrakgr/The-Spiral-Language/readme.md

 #### Motivation

-An significant amount of complexity in the Spiral's ML library comes from needing to manage Cuda memory directly.
+A significant amount of complexity in the Spiral's ML library comes from needing to manage Cuda memory directly.
 For a that a design pattern is needed to deal with it in the absence of garbage collection.
 Meaning all the data needs to be packed into some kind of object and passed around.

-In functional languages reader, state and writter monads are commonly used for this sort of dependency injection.
+In functional languages reader, state and writer monads are commonly used for this sort of dependency injection.
 An argument could be made that the reader pattern is a variant on the OO pattern except with the `self` argument on the opposite end.

 ```
 inl f self a b = ... // OO pattern